cran/shinyGovstyle/README.md

   label = "What is your date of birth?", hint_label = "For example, 31 3 1980")
 ```
-Note that you currently access the individual values by adding a affix of _day, _month and _year or the full date in dd/mm/yy by using the inputID.
+Note that you currently access the individual values by adding an affix of _day, _month and _year or the full date in dd/mm/yy by using the inputID.

 ### File input